ABOUT

 Scent Evidence K9 Mission and Vision

-Over 4.5 Million people have gone missing in the past 20 years.
-The FBI National Crime Information Center reported that 651,226 people were reported missing in 2017.
-More than 70% of those reported missing were children (Over 450,000).
+The FBI National Crime Information Center reported that 533,936 people were reported missing in 2024.
+More than 65% of those reported missing were children (349,557).

 A key approach in achieving this mission is by developing proactive family safety measures like The Scent Preservation Kit® and helping communities focus on providing services to the most vulnerable populations with greater risk of becoming a missing person.
 Two vulnerable populations found in most communities are children with autism spectrum disorder and persons with Alzheimer’s Disease and dementia.